 Portuguese Food – The main dishes of Portugal

-It is impossible to talk about Portuguese cuisine without starting with the cod recipes.
-Cod in Portuguese is called Bacalhau, an ingredient full of stories which even coming from far, much of Norway, has become a symbol of Portuguese food.
+Cod in Portugal is called Bacalhau, an ingredient full of stories which even coming from far, much of Norway, has become a symbol of Portuguese food.

 In Portugal, there are many dishes and recipes with cod, among which we highlight: